US grants patent to Disney for virtual world simulator

 The patent also states that Disney plans to create a portable device to display the virtual image rather than simply installing projectors around a room.

-“It could be a type I Spy game where someone hold a portable device like a flashlight, and as they shine it on an element in the room, something will be animated in it, ”DeStefano said.
+“It can be a type I Spy game where someone hold a portable device like a flashlight, and as they shine it on an element in the room, something will be animated in it, ”DeStefano said.

 Users will not see a virtual version of themselves in the room.
 However, all the space around them will be virtual.

 The patent is different from augmented reality, where computer-generated images appear through a device.

 “What’s going on here is actually a showing,” DeStefano said.
 “Rather than looking through a phone screen or headset, Disney has developed a system almost similar to a movie projector to project onto a real surface what humans see on a screen.
 It’s more of an experience of the world. real than looking at it through a phone. “

 And there is no need for a virtual reality headset, augmented reality glasses, or those kinds of glasses.

 These are lonely experiences.
 Disney’s invention would allow multiple users to share the same experience simultaneously.